tosin2013/dddhexagonalworkshop/01-End-to-End-DDD/01-Events.md

 The test should pass, confirming that the `AttendeeRegisteredEvent` record is correctly defined and can be instantiated with an email address.

+## Next Steps

+Next up is implementing a Command to trigger the registration worklow: [Step 2: Commands](02-Commands.md)